Quick facts about the new MDR

 The following changes are rated as significant:

-- All changes where the MDD/AIMDD certificate needs to be updated
+- Changes where the MDD/AIMDD certificate needs to be updated

 - Additional claims in the intended use and/or medical indication